marcelxv/marcel-scog/resume.md

 ## Professional Summary

-Software Engineer with 8+ years of experience helping companies deliver impactful digital products through automation, AI, and scalable architecture — across industries such as education, food safety, retail, and online sales.
-I build systems to make people's lives easier.

-I started my career in front-end engineering, which shaped my product mindset and deep respect for the user experience.
-Later, I transitioned into fullstack and architectural roles, designing platforms end-to-end — from backend orchestration to polished UX using modern frameworks and clean design principles.

-I've worked in both global and niche markets, delivering systems that served tens of thousands — and in some e-commerce cases, hundreds of thousands — of users in production.
-Most recently, I led AI-Driven development inside small, cross-functional squads focused on building secure, clean, human-integrated code alongside AI agents.

-I naturally take on the role of an integrator — the one who explores, writes, diagrams, and helps the team navigate complexity with confidence.
-With a background in journalism, I bring clarity through communication, documentation, and a strong sense of direction that helps teams align and move forward together.
+Senior Software Engineer and System Architect with over 8 years of experience in building and scaling platforms.
+Proven track record in developing high-impact digital products using Next.js and PostgreSQL, with deep experience in the MERN stack (MongoDB, Express.js, React, Node.js) as well.
+I'm an expert in designing end-to-end systems, from backend orchestration to a polished user experience, and a specialist in implementing AI-powered automation to improve efficiency and reduce operational costs.
+My background includes contributing to an edtech platform that served hundreds of thousands of users and building a B2B marketplace from the ground up.
+I naturally take on the role of an integrator—the one who helps teams navigate complexity with confidence and brings clarity through strong communication.

 ---